kallepalomaki/MovieLens-recommender/README.md

 his PyTorch -course.
 https://deeplearningcourses.com/c/pytorch-deep-learning

-I've been running the in the Google -colab.
+I've been running the code in the Google -colab.